Miguel Cabrera Player Props: Tigers vs. Orioles

 Miguel Cabrera At The Plate

-- Cabrera has a base hit in seven of 10 games played this season (70.0%), but zero multi-hit games.
+- Cabrera has had a base hit in eight of 13 games this season, and multiple hits once.

 - He has not scored a run this season.